tsilva/curriculum-vitae/README.md

 - **Degree:** Licenciate, Software Engineering
 - **Grade:** 18 (out of 20)

-Took on Genetic Algorithms, Cryptography, Neural Networks, Network Services Programming and an Intensive course of Polish language, completing them with an average grade of 18 out of 20.
+Took courses on Genetic Algorithms, Cryptography, Neural Networks, Network Services Programming and an Intensive course of Polish language, completing them with an average grade of 18 out of 20.

 The most fulfilling part of this experience was not the academics per se, but that of living in a melting pot of different cultures, with students from all around Europe, and having the opportunity to travel through Poland and neighbouring countries.